input-output-hk/cardano-haskell/README.md

 Once you have the appropriate combination of repository commits for your task then you can build any or all components from the top level.

-You must build the components from the top level directroy, since each repository also has its own local `cabal.project` file.
+You must build the components from the top level directory, since each repository also has its own local `cabal.project` file.

-The recommened workflow is to use multiple terminals (windows or tabs), one at the top level directory for building (or `cabal repl` or `cabal test`) and others in the appropriate sub-directories for editing and git operations.
+The recommended workflow is to use multiple terminals (windows or tabs), one at the top level directory for building (or `cabal repl` or `cabal test`) and others in the appropriate sub-directories for editing and git operations.